Heart rehabilitation program in Manchester, New Hampshire

 • Valvular disease

-With a referral from your physician, during phase two, you attend educational classes, as well as supervised exercise sessions.
-These are held for one hour, three times a week, and are monitored by a cardiac rehabilitation nurse specialist and led by an exercise specialist.
-Sessions will cover:
+During phase two, you will attend educational classes and supervised exercise sessions.
+These classes are one hour, held three times a week.
+Monitored by a cardiac rehabilitation nurse specialist and led by an exercise specialist, sessions cover:

 • Benefits of exercise